 Find out more about La Magie de Noël Christmas Market at Tuileries Garden

-Getting to Tuileries Christmas Market:
+Getting to Tuileries Christmas Market

 • Location: Tuileries Garden (Jardin des Tuileries)